wpwupingwp/OGU/README.md

     Finally, primer pairs were reordered by score to make it easy for user to find "best" primer pairs they want.
 # Prerequisite
+## Hardware
+BarcodeFinder requires few computational resources.
+A normal PC/laptop is enough.
+For huge analysis that covers large taxonomic group, better computer may save time.
 ## Software
 * Python3 (3.5 or above)
 * BLAST+